Context Parametrization with Compositional Adapters: Experimental Setup and Hyperparameters

 \subsection{Computing Infrastructure}

 We conducted our experiments on a mix of local and cluster resources.
-Local training was performed on a workstation with an AMD Ryzen Threadripper 3970X 32-Core CPU, 256GB RAM, and $2\times$ NVIDIA GeForce RTX 3090 GPUs (24GB each).
-Larger-scale runs were executed on a compute cluster equipped with $2\times$ NVIDIA A100 GPUs (40GB each).
+Local training was performed on a workstation with an AMD Ryzen Threadripper 3970X 32-Core CPU, 256GB RAM, and NVIDIA GeForce RTX 3090 GPUs.
+Larger-scale runs were executed on a compute cluster equipped with NVIDIA A100 GPUs.